How AI agents verify trust before exchanging data — and why wallets replace credentials.

 // → Sell the token, lose the session

 Both agents declare conditions — token balances, NFT ownership, trust profiles — and both wallets are independently verified against those conditions via InsumerAPI.
-If both pass, a signed session token is issued.
+If both pass, each agent receives a cryptographically signed verification token.
 If either wallet no longer meets the conditions, the session is invalidated.

-This is what AgentTalk implements: condition-gated sessions for AI agents, verified on-chain across 31 blockchains.
+This is what AgentTalk implements: condition-gated sessions for AI agents, verified on the blockchain across 33 blockchains.

 The flow follows the same pattern as wallet verification for content or commerce, adapted for agent-to-agent communication: